 Some of Edison's most famous patents are the light bulb, phonograph, motion picture camera, and storage battery.
 However, what makes Edison such an important figure in the world of invention isn't the success of few patents, but instead is the depth and breadth of his work.
 His patents can be grouped into roughly eight categories:

-• Electric light & power
+• Electric light & power: 425

-• Phonographs and recorded sound
+• Phonographs and recorded sound: 200

-• Telegraphy and telephony
+• Telegraphy and telephony: 185

-• Mining and iron ore milling
+• Mining and iron ore milling: 50

-• Motion pictures
+• Motion pictures: 10

-His legendary West Orange, NJ Labs are the culmination of the inventive work started in his earlier labs in Newark, NJ and Menlo Park, NJ.
-At West Orange, Edison weds invention to entrepreneurial activities, demonstrating how invention has grown from its cottage industry roots to a full-scale commercial enterprise—destined to be an essential part of modern business.
-Here he perfects the embodiment of the R&D labs [and its important adjunct, the research project manager] in support of new product development.
+Thomas Edison's legendary labs in West Orange, New Jersey are the culmination of the inventive work started in his earlier labs in Newark, New Jersey and Menlo Park, New Jersey.
+At West Orange, Edison combined invention and entrepreneurial activities, demonstrating how invention had grown from its cottage industry roots to a full-scale commercial enterprise, destined to be an essential part of modern business.
+Here, he perfected the embodiment of the Research & Design labs in support of new product development.

-Download and Read Thomas Edison's Patents:
+Thomas Edison's Top 100 Patents: